oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - delete `challenge` or `jti` values after they have passed the sliding time window

 A trie (also called prefix tree), or a patricia trie (also called radix tree) are RECOMMENDED data structures to implement such a mechanism.
 Note that this seen-values mechanism is only needed when replay detection relies on a `jti` value or on a `challenge` obtained from the challenge endpoint.
 When the Authorization Server or Resource Server issues a challenge bound to a specific Client Instance session (see [](#security-consideration-replay)), it can instead validate the Client Attestation PoP against the single challenge value expected for that session, without maintaining a seen-values data structure.

+Note that for the combined mode, the `nonce` and `jti` claims of the DPoP proof are used instead of the `challenge` and `jti` claims of the Client Attestation PoP.

 ## Trust Management and Key Resolution